johno/t-d/README.md

 _Currently under development._

 Get a time in the past or future based off the current time.
+Supports function chaining for a clean, human-readable time offset.

 ## Installation